An Immigration Law Firm You Can Trust

 With either method of AOS or consular processing, you will have to provide evidence of a “bona fide marriage,” which can include:

-Any type of evidence that supports the reality and seriousness of your relationships from a personal and financial perspective is necessary for this.
+Any type of evidence supporting the reality and seriousness of your relationships from a personal and financial perspective is necessary for this.

 Removing Conditional Residence

-If you receive a green card via a marriage-based visa petition, you will receive a conditional permanent residence visa.
+You will receive a conditional permanent residence visa if you receive a green card via a marriage-based visa petition.
 Within 90 days before its expiration, you can petition for a non-conditional visa.

-You will file the form with your spouse; provide evidence of a bona fide marriage, which we detailed previously; and complete an interview with USCIS.
+You will file the form with your spouse, provide evidence of a bona fide marriage, as we detailed previously, and complete an interview with USCIS.

-At Robert M. Bell, P.A., we are knowledgeable about every aspect of applying for a marriage-based green card, and we can assist you along the way.
-To begin the process of obtaining a green card through marriage, simply contact us at 954-400-3156 or send an email.
+At Robert M. Bell, P.A., we understand every aspect of applying for a marriage-based green card and can assist you along the way.
+To begin the process of obtaining a green card through marriage, contact us at 954-241-4209 or send an email.